HalldorUlfarsson/elgreco/CV.md

 2015
 Residency at Loviisa Artist Studio, Finland.

 Masterclass at the Music Technology program at the University of Sussex.
-Halldorophone presented at the CHASE phd consortium.
+Halldorophone presented at the CHASE PhD consortium.

 Made part time adjunct of product design at the Deptartment of Architecture and Design at the IAA.